mathkimchi/singularity/DEVLOG.md

 I'll commit now though.
 I'm also goign to close issue 39 not because it's really finished-I didn't really change anything-but because it vague and really just a reminder for myself to think of ways of improving this rather than a specific fix.

+...

+Now for using CharGrid in CodeEditor.

+...

+Okay, so it works, but it *is* really slow so I guess my old fears were right.